rth/data-science-workshop-2021/Day_1_Scientific_Python/README.md

 # Day 1 - Scientific programming with Python

-Goal: introducing the most important packages for scientific computing and data analysis in Python.
+*Objective: Introduce the PyData ecosystem to manipulate, explore and visualize data.*

 Overview: